Wikipedia

 His pupils included David Wilkie, Benjamin Haydon, William Etty, and Edwin Landseer.
 William Blake, who was 16 years his junior, recognized a debt to him, and for a time many English artists copied his mannerisms.

-After a life of uninterrupted good health he died at the house of the Countess of Guildford on Putney Hill, at the age of 84, and was buried in the crypt of St Paul's Cathedral.
+After a life of uninterrupted good health, he died on 17 April 1825, at the house of the Countess of Guildford on Putney Hill, aged 84, and was buried in the crypt of St Paul's Cathedral.
 He was comparatively wealthy at the time of his death.

 General info from Wikipedia.org